forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

     - The RBD of the spike gene is closest to Human-Sars-CoV-2 while at the 5' end of the S1 part of the spike the similarity is highest to at-SARSr-CoV ZC45.
 * The varying similarities across the regions of the Pangolin-CoV genome indicate recombination events.

-### summary t lam
+### Summary T Lam
 #### Methods
 * Investigation of frozen tissue samples (lungs, intestine and blood) from 18 Malayan pangolins (Manis javanica) obtained from anti-smuggling operations in Guangxi from August 2017 to January 2018.
 High-throughput RNA sequencing revealed the presence of coronaviruses in 6 out of 43 samples (2 lung samples, 2 intestinal samples, 1 lung–intes- tine mixed sample and 1 blood sample from 5 individual pangolins).
 Using amplicon sequencing six genome sequences are obtained.
 #### Results
-* Six genome sequencess are obtained and named GX/P1E, GX/P2V, GX/P3B, GX/P4L, GX/P5E and GX/P5L.
+* Six genome sequences are obtained and named GX/P1E, GX/P2V, GX/P3B, GX/P4L, GX/P5E and GX/P5L.
 #### Discussion
 Comparison of the genomes obtained to SARS-like (Fig 1) and recombination analysis (Fig 2)